nickwap44/PD-EEG-SAI/README.md

 ## Methods

-Sixty-two participants with PD and 37 non-PD comparison participants received a resting EEG scan and a subset (23 PD, 20 non-PD) completed an SAI protocol using transcutaneous magnetic stimulation (TMS).
+Sixty-two participants with PD and 37 non-PD comparison participants received a resting EEG scan and a subset (23 PD, 20 non-PD) completed an SAI protocol using transcranial magnetic stimulation (TMS).
 Relative power, oscillation burst lifetime (OBL), detrended fluctuation exponent, central frequency, and bandwidth were calculated for 4 frequency bands (delta, theta, alpha, and beta) measured on two bipolar derivations (Fz-Cz and Pz-Oz).

 ## Results